yrdenoth/WitcherXMLEditor/README.md

 ## Known Issues

-*   Need to fix exception handling for when the program tries to load files from item_plus DLC and from rewards.xml.
+*   Need to fix exception handling for when the program tries to load duplicate ability/item names in different xml files (e.g. DLC or item_plus).
 Temporarily, it is best to narrow the search for the folder with the .xml files to e.g. abilites, items etc.

 ---